Nightlase Non-Surgical Laser Treatment

 - Waking with a sore throat or dry mouth

 - Visiting the bathroom frequently throughout the night

 - Sleep that is fitful, restless, or otherwise poor

 - Insomnia (difficulty sleeping)

-If untreated, sleep apnea can contribute to a number of serious medical conditions, include high blood pressure, liver problems and heart disease.
+If untreated, sleep apnea can contribute to a number of serious medical conditions, including high blood pressure, liver problems, and heart disease.